 Understanding the duration, extent, and movement of Great Lakes ice is important for the Great Lakes maritime industry, public safety, and the recreational economy.
 Lake Erie is ice-prone, with maximum cover surpassing 80% many winters.

-Multiple times a day, GLERL’s 3D ice model predicts ice thickness and concentration on the surface of Lake Erie.
+Multiple times a day throughout winter, GLERL’s 3D ice model predicts ice thickness and concentration on the surface of Lake Erie.
 The output is available to the public, but the model is under development, meaning that modelers still have research to do to get it to better reflect reality.

 As our scientists make adjustments to the model, they need to compare its output with actual conditions so they know that it’s getting more accurate.
 So, on January 13th of this year, they sent a plane with a photographer to fly the edge of the lake and take photos of the ice.